carlosteixeiraa/alberta-pine64/README.md

 [Wiki](http://wiki.pine64.org/index.php/Main_Page)

 ### Recommended OS
 The OS that i advise you to use is any Ubuntu based one, as it was developed and tested on it.
-DietPi is a great choise too as it is lightweight and enough to run alberta.

 [OS for pine64](http://wiki.pine64.org/index.php/Pine_A64_Software_Release)